Rich Keeble: Television, film and online

 In March 2019, he portrayed PC Mortimer in Series 2 of Porters (Dave).
 He also played three characters in the BBC1 sitcom Warren - Shop Assistant and two other voice roles (Radio Presenter and Taxi Operator).
 Keeble stars as William in the film Criminal Audition, which premiered at London FrightFest 2019.
 He has received a positive critical reception for his performance.
 In December 2019, he appeared as Mark Waddington in the BBC soap opera Doctors.

 In 2022 he appeared as Toby in the fourth series of Ghosts.
+That year he also appeared as Tom Taylor the tree surgeon in Not Going Out, group leader Jared in Trying on Apple TV, and as a priest marrying Johnny Vegas and Sian Gibson's characters in Murder, They Hope.
+He also appeared in Kiell Smith-Bynoe's Channel 4 Blap, Red Flag.

+In 2023 he appeared opposite Matthew Macfadyen in ITV drama, Stonehouse, and in an episode of The Beaker Girls on CBBC, playing Scott, a disgruntled cafe owner who gets Tracey Beaker arrested.
+Later that year he appeared as a room service waiter in Not Going Out, as Trevor in The Change, and as Mr Arnold in Series 2 of Good Omens.

+In 2024 he appeared in Truelove opposite Phil Davis and Lindsay Duncan, Meet the Richardsons playing Jon Richardson's dentist, Kaos, Rivals playing TV director Brian Hetherington (reunited with Good Omens co-star David Tennant), and Christmas comedy film Bad Tidings with Lee Mack and Chris McCausland.

+He also appears in the music video for the Young Knives single "Dissolution".

 Voice work

 He played the character Frank Fairburne in Strange Brigade, released 28 August 2018.

+In 2023 he portrayed the Mouth of Sauron in The Lords of the Rings: Gollum video game.

 Stage

 In January 2011 he starred as British double agent Donald MacLean in A Morning with Guy Burgess at the Courtyard Theatre, London, written by John Morrison and based on the life of Guy Burgess.
 The play was featured on The Review Show on BBC Two.
 In 2014 he appeared in the comedy sketch show Kaile, Keeble & Kuntz with Luke Kaile at the Edinburgh Fringe.